NEFSC/READ-SSB-LEE-On-the-servers/README.md

 4. Save the that token somewhere.

 ## Storing the personal access token on the servers
 We need to store the personal access token on the servers.
 This is a great mystery.
 A great mystery indeed.
+I have mostly taken this info from [Some discussion on Stack Overflow](https://stackoverflow.com/questions/46645843/where-to-store-my-git-personal-access-token)

 1. Use the rstudio interface to log into a server.
 2. Type the following: